 The Boma Garden Centre Plants and More

-Walk in through the front gate and you will be greeted with an array of blooming flowers and architectural plants.
-You will also notice a shed which houses the Arbour Cafe.
+Walk-in through the front gate and you will be greeted with an array of blooming flowers and architectural plants.
 Go through the shop and towards the back you will find a greenhouse with a display of indoor plants.
-Out into the back is a large area crammed full of plants with metal animal garden sculptures dotted in between.
+Out the back is a large area crammed full of plants with metal animal garden sculptures dotted in between.
 It’s an oasis of greenery in the middle of a North West London residential area.

 Plenty to See